google/rune/g3doc/database_design.md

 `Relation`s are between two `Template`es, unlike containers in most languages.
 Possibly the most significant bug addressed by `Relation`s is what happens when a child object is destroyed, when it is owned by multiple parents?
-In Rune code generators in the builtin directory generate code in both the parent and child `Template`es, updating their destructors, creating iterators, add/remove functions, and more.
+In Rune code transformers in the builtin directory generate code in both the parent and child `Template`es, updating their destructors, creating iterators, add/remove functions, and more.

-`Relation` statements are just syntactic sugar around calling the corresponding `Generator` directly.
+`Relation` statements are just syntactic sugar around calling the corresponding `Transformer` directly.
 The following are equivalent:

 ```rune
 relation DoublyLinked Foo Bar cascade
 DoublyLinked(Foo, Bar, true)
 ```

-If a `Generator` has parameters not supported by this basic syntactic sugar, the extra parameters can be added using argument passing syntax at the end of the `relation` statement.
+If a `Transformer` has parameters not supported by this basic syntactic sugar, the extra parameters can be added using argument passing syntax at the end of the `relation` statement.

 ```rune
 // Pass the name of the field that will be used as the key in the hash table.
 relation Hashed Company Employee ("name")
 ```

-Code generators for `relation` statements are assumed to be correct, as the operations done there are dangerous and can result in null dereferencing, or memory leaks.
+Code transformers for `relation` statements are assumed to be correct, as the operations done there are dangerous and can result in null dereferencing, or memory leaks.